WHO downgrades COVID pandemic, says it’s no longer emergency

 Tedros said the pandemic had been on a downward trend for more than a year, acknowledging that most countries have already returned to life before COVID-19.

-He bemoaned the damage that COVID-19 had done to the global community, saying the virus had shattered businesses, exacerbated political divisions and plunged millions into poverty.
+He bemoaned the damage that COVID-19 had done to the global community, saying the pandemic had shattered businesses, exacerbated political divisions, led to the spread of misinformation and plunged millions into poverty.
 Tedros also noted that there were likely at least 20 million COVID-19 deaths, far more than the officially reported 7 million.

 “COVID has changed our world and it has changed us,” he said, warning that the risk of new variants still remained.